IpamorelinCJC-1295Growth HormonePeptides

 Clinical Evidence: What Human Studies Have Shown

-The human evidence base is thin but not absent.
+The human evidence base is thin but not empty.

 CJC-1295 DAC pharmacokinetics (Teichman et al., 2006): The only formal phase I/II human study.
 65 healthy adults received single or multiple doses of CJC-1295 DAC.
-Results: dose-dependent GH and IGF-1 elevation with a favourable safety profile.
-This remains the primary human PK reference for the compound.
+Dose-dependent GH and IGF-1 elevation, decent safety profile.
+Still the primary human PK reference for the compound.

-Older adults and body composition (2025 study): A 2025 study in older adults receiving combined CJC-1295 / ipamorelin therapy demonstrated significant improvements in lean muscle mass, strength, and physical performance, attributed to optimised GH secretion and improved protein synthesis.
-Sample sizes were small and the study design varied from site to site — this data is promising but not RCT-grade.
+Older adults and body composition (2025 study): A 2025 study in older adults running combined CJC-1295 / ipa showed meaningful gains in lean mass, strength, and physical performance, attributed to better GH output and improved protein synthesis.
+Sample sizes were small and the study design varied by site, so it's promising but not RCT-grade.

-FDA Category 2 submissions (2024): In December 2024, the FDA published submissions on both CJC-1295 and ipamorelin for consideration on the 503A bulk compounding list.
-Both were denied Category 1 (safe to compound) status based on insufficient human safety and efficacy data at proposed doses.
-This doesn't mean the compounds are unsafe — it means the evidence is insufficient for FDA to sanction compounding.
+FDA Category 2 submissions (2024): In December 2024 the FDA published submissions on both CJC-1295 and ipa for the 503A bulk compounding list.
+Both were denied Category 1 (safe to compound) status on insufficient human safety and efficacy data at the proposed doses.
+That doesn't mean they're dangerous, it means the data isn't there yet for the FDA to greenlight commercial compounding.

 Dosing Protocols Used in Research and Clinical Practice

-These protocols reflect clinical practice patterns and extrapolation from preclinical and limited human data — not FDA-approved indications.
+These reflect clinical practice patterns and extrapolation from preclinical and limited human data, not FDA-approved indications.

-CJC-1295 Without DAC + Ipamorelin (Most Common Clinical Protocol)
+CJC-1295 No-DAC + Ipamorelin (Most Common Clinical Protocol)

-• Timing: Both injected together, 1–2× daily; ideally on an empty stomach before sleep and/or training
+• Timing: Both pinned together, 1–2x daily; ideally on an empty stomach pre-bed (the GH pulse hits around 1am if you pin before sleep) and/or pre-training

 • Cycle: 3–6 months, with periodic IGF-1 monitoring